acisops/acis_anomaly_pages/source/dpab_shutdown.rst

   that a watchdog reboot of the BEP will be avoided only if it occurs during an observation using only 1 or 2 CCDs, and until an observation occurs using 3 or more CCDs.

+  At this point, there are 2 possible responses:

-  1. If the BEP has not executed a watchdog reboot, the steps should be:
+     If the BEP has not executed a watchdog reboot, the steps should be:

      - Turn on DPA side B (|dpab_on|_, this can be executed even if a science run is currently in progress, see note below).

-  2. If the BEP has executed a watchdog reboot, the steps should be:
+     Otherewise, if the BEP has executed a watchdog reboot, the steps should be:

      - Stop the science run and power down the FEPs and video boards (|standby|_)
      - Turn on DPA side B (|dpab_on|_)
      - Warm-boot the BEP and start a DEA housekeeping run (|warmboot|_).

+  Unique circumstances occur during perigee passages.
+Presently, after the inbound ECS measurement is complete, a WSPOW00000 is issued followed by a WSPOW0002A an hour later.
+Timing of the shutdown as well as the Comm in which the shuitdown is detected could mean that either or both of the WSPOW commands were not executed.
+In this case the appropriate WSPOW command(s) should be added to the CAP.

 * Execute the CAP at the next available comm.
 * Write a shift report and distribute to ``sot_shift`` to inform the project that ACIS is restored to its default configuration.